wenweili/Modulform/README.md

 This is the LaTeX source for the textbook **Introduction to modular forms** (in Chinese: 模形式初步), revised version (August 2024).

 The book has been published by Science Publishing (Beijing), June 2020.
-ISBN: 978-7-03-064531-9; the revised version will be published soon.
+ISBN: 978-7-03-064531-9; the revised version (2024) is in print.
 The PDF version and the errata are also available on the author's web page.

 # How to compile